40. DOUGLAS JARDINE HOLOGRAM CALLED UP

 MISSION BOUDICCA

-The Hologram of Douglas Jardine has been called up in the battle to keep Boudicca upon the historical path we associate with her.
+Douglas Jardine’s hologram has been called up in the mission to keep Boudicca upon the historical path we associate with her.

 DOUGLAS JARDINE